 A 29-year-old woman from Canada became the latest victim of Thailand’s dangerous roads.
-The tourist’s head was crushed after a front-end collision on her scooter with a lorry in Phuket.
+Her head was crushed in a violent front-end collision between her scooter and a lorry in Phuket.

-A video posted on the Facebook page> of Channel 8 TV shows the aftermath of the accident which took place at around 11:00 on Friday morning, March 1, 2019.
-Several media outlets named the victim as Amanda Icaino, 29, a citizen of Canada.
+A video posted on the Facebook page> of Channel 8 TV shows the aftermath of the accident which took place around 11:00 on Friday morning, March 1, 2019.
+Several media outlets named the victim as Amanda Icaino, 29, a Canadian citizen.

-After being notified of the crash, police and Phuket Rescue rushed to the scene, a light downhill-bend on Patong Hill in Phuket’s Karon subdistrict, Mueang district.
-Tourist police officers, as well as forensic police, arrived shortly later.
+Police and Phuket Rescue rushed to the scene on a downhill bend on Patong Hill in Phuket’s Karon subdistrict, Mueang district.
+Tourist police officers and forensic investigators arrived shortly after.

-“We have talked to Mr Mongkon who told us that the crash happened while he was driving his truck down Patong Hill.
-As he reached a light bent, the scooter, ridden by Ms Icaino, was trying to overtake another vehicle and switched to the truck’s lane.“
+“We have spoken to Mr Mongkon who told us that the crash happened while he was driving his truck down Patong Hill.
+He said, when he reached a small bend, he saw that the scooter, ridden by Ms Icaino, was trying to overtake another vehicle and switched into the truck’s lane: facing on-coming traffic.”

 According to The Thaiger>, Mr Mongkon said that he initially tried to steer his truck to the right in order to avoid a collision.
-However, when the scooter had almost overtaken, the Ms Icaino suddenly braked.
-She then lost control of her bike and fell under the truck where her head was crushed under the wheels.
+However, before Ms Icaino had completed her overtaking move, she braked very hard, lost control of the bike and flew under his vehicle where her head was crushed by the truck wheels.

-A police spokesman said they were continuing the investigation and report the incident to the Canadian Embassy.
-Meanwhile, rescue volunteers brought Ms Icaino’s body to Vachira Phuket Hospital to undergo a post-mortem examination.
+A police spokesman said they were continuing their investigation and have already reported the incident to the Canadian Embassy.
+Rescue volunteers took Ms Icaino’s body to Vachira Phuket Hospital where it will undergo a post-mortem examination.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.